 Tip #3: Connect it to your future.
 Connect your story about your service to your vision for your life as a student at Princeton.
 This will let admissions know that you'll also be an exceptional student outside of the classroom in the Princeton community.

 The "More About You" short answer section of the Princeton Supplement is your last chance to show who you are: the real person behind all of the stats, scores, and successes that the rest of your application showcases.
 In fact, the instructions for this required portion of the supplement are clear: "There are no right or wrong answers.
 Be yourself!"

-This means that, in 50 words or less, you'll need give admissions counselors a clearer picture of the "you" behind the application.
+This means that, in 50 words or fewer, you'll need to give admissions counselors a clearer picture of the "you" behind the application.
 All three of the "More About You" short answer questions are required, and each one gives you a chance to provide a little more context for your desire to be a student at Princeton.

 #1: The New Skill Prompt

 What is a new skill you would like to learn in college?

 To answer this question, all you need to do is describe a skill that you want to learn in college!
 There are a couple of different ways that you could interpret this prompt.
 Just remember: answer honestly.